yselkowitz/flatpak-runtime-scripts/README.md

 You also need `python3-jinja2 python3-dnf` and possibly a few other Python packages installed.

+And finally, you'll need to have [fedmod](https://pagure.io/modularity/fedmod) installed.

 *Report generation*: run `make`.
 The first run will download f27 data into the user-specific DNF cache and also generate a big index of all files in Fedora.
 Subsequent runs are faster.
 Then open `report.html` in your